gastamper/dracut-tpm/README.md

 # centos-dracut-tpm
-This project provides a module for dracut to allow reading keys from TPM 1.2 modules to unlock LUKS devices at boot time.
+This project provides a *simple* module for dracut to allow reading keys from TPM 1.2 modules to unlock LUKS devices at boot time.

 # Requirements
 One of the two options must be chosen: